COVID-19: Vaccines and flattening the curve

 [4 MIN READ]

-In the weeks since coronavirus (COVID-19) became the major headline in the U.S. and across the world, there’s one phrase that keeps appearing across articles and social media channels: We need to “flatten the curve.”
+In the months since coronavirus (COVID-19) became the major headline across the country and the globe, there’s one phrase that keeps appearing across articles and social media channels: We need to “flatten the curve.”

 Experts say this process can not only help improve our country’s response to the pandemic, it can also save lives.